pirl-unc/tricking_nextflow_cache/README.md

 }
 ```

-After completing this workflow, you'll have your variant files of interest and your storage hungry intermediate BAM files will be eliminated as expected.
+After completing this workflow, you have your variant files and your storage hungry intermediate BAM files will be eliminated as expected.

 Now, let's assume a colleague comes along and suggests also running the latest and greatest `variant_caller_y` (in addition to your original `variant_caller_x`).
-You include the `variant_caller_y` process call to `workflow` (see below) and re-run the Nextflow:
+You include the `variant_caller_y()` process call to `workflow` (see below) and re-run the Nextflow:

 ```
 process align {